gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 This is because the Random Traffic Generator  is simulating requests to access memory addresses 0x2000, 0x0240, 0x2000, 0x4280.

-In comparison to the Linear Traffic Generator, these requests are very random.
+In comparison to the Linear Traffic Generator, these simulated requests are very random.

 ---
 <!-- _class: two-col -->

 ## 06-traffic-gen: Hybrid Traffic Generator

-Now, let's create a traffic generator that simulates linear and random memory acesses.
+Now, let's create a traffic generator that simulates linear *and* random memory acesses.

 Open the following file.
 [materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py)